 Are These Features Unique to CSPM Tools?

-CSPM solutions provide what traditional security cannot: a bird’s-eye view of the entire cloud, monitoring access points, permissions, and misconfigurations.
-While there are a range of security management tools to help with cloud architecture, CSPM solutions are the first and only tools built for the cloud, tasked with managing a completely new environment where multiple accounts, devices, and locations come together to present new security issues and interactions.
+These solutions provide what traditional security cannot: a bird’s-eye view of the entire cloud, monitoring access points, permissions, and misconfigurations.
+While there are a range of security management tools to help with cloud architecture, posture management solutions are the first and only tools built for the cloud, tasked with managing a completely new environment where multiple accounts, devices, and locations come together to present new security issues and interactions.

-That means there are multiple tools that can help with discrete tasks in the cloud, many of which might be confused for a CSPM.
+That means there are multiple tools that can help with discrete tasks in the cloud, many of which might be confused with posture management.

 As a result, multiple cloud security tools exist for a range of discrete tasks, many of which are sometimes confused with CSPM.
-For instance, CSPM is often confused with CWPP (Cloud Workload Protection Platforms).
-Both CSPM and CWPP are critical in cloud environments, but they tackle different challenges.
+Take CWPP (Cloud Workload Protection Platforms).
+Both tools are critical in cloud environments, but they tackle different challenges.

 Runtime-powered CSPM